 The names and addresses of the owner or owners, or mortgagee or mortgagees.

 Whether or not the owner or owners, mortgagee or mortgagees reside in the City of Port Jervis, the name and address for the owner, owners, mortgagee, or mortgagees, mailing address, telephone number, local agent's name, mailing address, telephone number, e-mail address for the owner, owners, mortgagee or mortgagees.
 Mailing addresses may not be a post office box but must be an actual street address where the owner, owners, mortgagee, mortgagees reside or do business.

-The name, street address, telephone number and e-mail address of a natural person 21 years of age or older designated by the owner, owners, mortgagee, mortgagees as the authorized agent for receiving notices of Code violations and/or receiving process in any Court proceeding or administrative enforcement proceeding on behalf of such owner, owners, mortgagee or mortgagees in connection with the enforcement of any applicable code, ordinance, local law, regulation or statute.
-The agent for service of process must maintain an office or reside in Orange County, New York.
+The name, street address, telephone number and e-mail address of a natural person 21 years of age or older designated by the owner, owners, mortgagee, mortgagees as an authorized agent for receiving notices of Code violations and/or receiving process in any court proceeding or administrative enforcement proceeding on behalf of such owner, owners, mortgagee or mortgagees in connection with the enforcement of any applicable code, ordinance, local law, regulation or statute.
+This authorized agent for service of process must maintain an office or reside in Orange County, New York.

 A statement or plan as to what will be done to secure the structure and property so that it will not become open to the general public.

 The status of water, sewer, natural gas and electric utilities winterization of pipes at the structure and property.